 What comes first appraisal or inspection?
 What should I do before an appraiser comes?

 How do I prepare my home for inspection when selling?
 Do I need to clean my house before an appraisal?
 These are some questions that you need answers to for you to know what to do before inspections and appraisals when selling your house.
 The process of selling a house has a lot of parts that must be in place for everything to go smoothly, and a few of those parts cause more anxiety than all the rest.
 Among the anxiety-inducing steps in the process are the inspection and the appraisal.
 You can, however, reduce the stress and anxiety if you prepare properly – to avoid surprises and get the results you want.
-So let’s take a look at 5 important things to do before inspections and appraisals when selling your house in Cincinnati.
+So let’s take a look at 5 important things to do before inspections and appraisals when selling your house in Greater Cincinnati Area.

 1. Work on Curb Appeal

 First impressions are just as important for the inspector and the appraiser as they are for potential buyers.
 And the best way to create a great first impression is with curb appeal.
 So before inspections and appraisals when selling your house in Greater Cincinnati Area, be sure to work on that critical curb appeal.

 “Curb appeal is a major factor in a buyer’s. interest in your home. . . .
 [Because] first impressions are influential, they are a subconscious element and create either positive or negative feelings.
 The home inspector, while not the actual buyer, will also notice the condition of your home at first sight.
 If it looks well kept-up and clean this will give them a first impression that the home is well taken care of, which could benefit you on the home inspection report.”